Cathy Katin-Grazzini

 1 teaspoon aka (red) miso paste

-1 medium red onion, medium dice
+1 medium red onion, cut in a medium dice

 3 cloves garlic, minced